jundalisay/superblist/content/en/faq.md

 Superphysics is the merging of Science and Metaphysics without going into the details of either.
 This acts as a bridge between ancient metaphysics and modern science, as explained by Francis Bacon.
 {{< /l >}}

-{{< q a="Bacon" >}}
+{{< q a="Francis-Bacon" c="The Proficience And Advancement Of Learning Simplified, Book 2 Part 7" >}}
 Natural science or theory is divided into physic and metaphysic.

-<li>Physic should contemplate that which is inherent in matter, and therefore transitory.</li>
-<li>Metaphysic should contemplate that which is abstracted and fixed.</li>
+Physic should contemplate that which is inherent in matter, and therefore transitory.
+Metaphysic should contemplate that which is abstracted and fixed.

-<li>Physic should handle that which supposeth in nature only a being and moving.</li>
-<li>Metaphysic should handle that which supposeth further in nature a reason, understanding, and platform.</li>
+Physic should handle that which supposeth in nature only a being and moving.
+Metaphysic should handle that which supposeth further in nature a reason, understanding, and platform.
-<cite>Book 2 Part 7, The Proficience And Advancement Of Learning Simplified</cite>
 {{< /q >}}